nevinera/pathfinder-builds/gestalt/soul-breaker/README.md

    already, none of which match).
 4. Downtime in campaign - I have some choices that would be *terrible* if I can't count on having days of downtime at least every 1-2 levels (Psycrystal Imprinter).
+5. Is Disable Device a Dex-based skill if I have Wisdom in the flesh applied?
+What about stealth?
+(If stealth is not, I'll want WitF to be applied there, so I can wear medium armor while I stealth.
+If both are, then I'm probably going to want to switch back and forth between the armors.
+Chainmail has a -5 ACP, which will hurt my stealth quite a lot.
+But I'm *awful* squishy without armor..